johndaudelin/cs643-programming-assignment/README.md

 Under Instance Details, click "Edit Instance Details."
 Change the number of instances to 2 instead of 1.
 Hit Review and Launch.

 Click Launch.
 On the dialog that pops up, select "Create a new key pair" and name it "cs643."
 Hit "Download key pair."
 Hit Launch Instances, and then hit View Instances.
 You will probably see a status of "Pending" for the Instance State of each EC2.
-While waiting for these to switch to "Running, open a terminal and move the .pem file you downloaded to your home directory.
+While waiting for these to switch to "Running," open a terminal and move the .pem file you downloaded to your home directory.
 Run the following command to set the correct permissions for the .pem file:

     $ chmod 400 cs643.pem